electricherd/audiobookfinder/README.md

  * Embedded: easy cross compiling, interfaces to C, becoming better to be stripped down to core system functions for the sake of minimum code footprint. async/await for non OS programs, `no_std` and the `async executors` (even own ones) will be important.
  * Parallelism and Concurrency: what else to do with multi-core cpu, we are not getting much faster anymore, and often cpus are idling due to blocking code.
 With async / await and futures Rust offers with its security features a very good way of dealing with it.
  * Testing and Documentation: some build-in concepts
- * Crossplatform: many, good Rust libraries are crossplatform, and building on top of that just works
+ * Crossplatform: many good Rust libraries are crossplatform, and building on top of that just works

 Especially for IoT: I want secure and thereby safe products at home which cannot be turned into zombie devices by buffer overflow and injection, always think of what can go wrong, and let the compiler tell you when you do a common mistake.